Rabbi Stanley M. Wagner Papers

 Abstract

-Stanley M. Wagner was born in 1932 in Brooklyn, New York and ordained at Yeshiva University.
+Stanley M. Wagner was born in 1932 in Brooklyn, New York and received his rabbinic ordination from Yeshiva University.
 He was the spiritual leader of BMH-BJ from 1972-1997.
 He received 6 post graduate degrees, founded the University of Denver's Center for Judaic Studies in 1975, and co-founded the Mizel Museum of Judaica in 1982.
-1970-1972, he was the executive vice-president of the religeous zionest (mizrachi).
-He was directory of the Center for Judaic Studies from 1975 until he retired in 2006.
-As part of the Center for Judaic Studies, he founded Rocky Mountain Jewish Historical Society and Beck Archives, and the Holocaust Awareness Institute.
-He died in Jerusalem in February 23, 2013.
-Collection contains correspondence, audiovisual programs, scrapbooks and publications related to Rabbi Stanley M. Wagner from 1950 through 1998.
+From 1970-1972, he was the executive vice-president of the Religious Zionists of America - Mizrachi.
+He was director of the Center for Judaic Studies from 1975 until he retired in 2006.
+As part of the Center for Judaic Studies, he founded the Rocky Mountain Jewish Historical Society, Beck Archives, and Holocaust Awareness Institute.
+He died in Jerusalem on February 23, 2013.
+Collection contains correspondence, audiovisual programs, scrapbooks, and publications related to Rabbi Stanley M. Wagner from 1950 through 1998.

 Dates